twilio-professional-services/flex-preview-dialer/README.md

 # Flex Preview Dialer Plugin

 The Flex Preview Dialer Plugin includes the capability to upload a contacts list and programmatically generate a preview dialing task for each contact.
-Alongside the CSV upload, you can schedule outbound campaigns based on a JSON file and generate preview tasks for your agents immediately or at a specified later time and day.
+Alongside the CSV upload, you can set default scheduling for outbound campaigns in a JSON file and generate preview tasks for your agents immediately or at a specified later time and day.

 The Flex Preview Dialer plugin uses [Twilio Functions](https://www.twilio.com/docs/runtime) and the [Actions Framework StartOutboundCall action](https://assets.flex.twilio.com/releases/flex-ui/1.18.0/docs/Actions.html#.StartOutboundCall) to send preview dialing tasks to available agents representing a call that needs to be made.
-When an agent accepts a preview task, the system-initiated outbound call (represented as a voice task) is automatically connected to _that_ agent.
+When an agent accepts a preview task, Flex initiates an outbound call (represented as a voice task) and automatically connects it to _that_ same agent.
 This plugin customizes the Flex UI to include the following components:

 <p align="center">